john48k/IT342-ASTROGLOW/README.md

 ---

-## List of features for Mobile Application Features
+## 📝List of features for Mobile Application Features
 - **Import Music**
   - Users can upload new music files from their devices.
   - The platform updates music files in the user's library automatically.